 “The environment is very important, but we also need to compare the cost that things impose upon individuals and businesses,” Jordan said.
 “So I look at everything as a cost-benefit analysis.”

 Jordan said he wants to protect the New River because it is a large tourist attraction.

 Jordan said he believes in having a variety of healthcare providers for citizens and allowing insurers to cross state lines.

 “We are working on a healthcare model now that is kind of a hybrid,” Jordan said.
 “It is a combination of vantage-chair organizations.”

 Jordan also said he is not in favor of the Medicaid expansion and said the current system protects almost all of the vulnerable populations.
 Jordan said the new Medicaid expansion will add 500,000 able-bodied adults to the Medicaid role.

 “I think the cost of that is too great for our system,” Jordan said.

-Overall, Jordan said he places importance on education and children issues, in an attempt to continue improvements in all aspects of the state.
+Jordan said he places importance on education and children issues in an attempt to continue improvements in all aspects of the state.

 “When I went in, we were facing a lot of problems” Jordan said.
 “Since I’ve been in, we’ve accomplished a lot of things.”

-Jordan is running as a Republican against Democrat Ray Russell.
+Jordan is running as a Republican against Democratic candidate Ray Russell.